DamarisJean/Skolicka-Kuda/README.md

 expandImages.js: JavaScript for expanding images in the gallery section.

 Contributing
 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
-For major changes, please open an issue to discuss what you would like to change.
+For major changes, please open an issue to discuss what you want to change.

 ## Contact
 Damaris Jean - damarisjjm@icloud.com